Skip to Main Content

 Cons

-• Harder to qualify for: Interest-only mortgages have more stringent requirements, including a higher credit score, higher income and more cash reserves.
+• Fewer options: There aren’t as many lenders that offer interest-only mortgages.
+Plus, even those that do may have more stringent eligibility standards, including a higher credit score, higher income and more substantial cash reserves.